-All of these factors contributed to my feelings of isolation but there was one thing that made the isolation unbearable--NO ONE TALKED ABOUT WHAT IT WAS LIKE TO HAVE AN ILLNESS.
-This includes both physical and emotional.
+All of these factors contributed to my feelings of isolation.
+But there was one thing that made the isolation unbearable--NO ONE TALKED ABOUT WHAT IT WAS LIKE TO HAVE AN ILLNESS.
 No one wanted to talk about anxiety or depression any more than they wanted to talk about bowel problems or chronic pain.

 Now I am an adult and I have had many years of living with chronic illness--physical and emotional.
-When I made a decision that it was time to truly help others struggling with autoimmune disease, I made a pact that my number one mission would be honesty.
+When I made a decision to educate and support others struggling with autoimmune disease and trauma, I made a pact that my number one mission would be honesty.

 I am telling my story because I want to share things I wished others would have shared with me--the behind the scenes of illness.
 Illness should not remain invisible.
 Illness can touch anyone at any time and is more common than we sometimes realize.
 This is what makes us human.
 I want vulnerability to be a necessary part of healing.